 The next thing you should do is install rigid panels like ExTremeBloc™ on the crawl space walls to better insulate the area.
-These panels are waterproof and resist pests like termites, unlike typical fiberglass insulation.
+These panels are waterproof and treated to resist pests like termites, unlike typical fiberglass insulation.

 Outside air can increase relative humidity tremendously.
 For every degree the temperature drops, the relative humidity rises by 2.2%.
 Let’s say the outside temperature is 80 degrees while the crawl space is 60 degrees.
 You will experience a 44% jump in relative humidity.
 That’s bad news.
 Here’s the good news.